Charges for Services at the Student Health Centre

 The University levies charges to students for all services in the Student Health Centre.
 The charges vary depending on the service provided and the charges vary from time to time and upon instruction from the University.
 A summary of the charges are listed below:-

-|Doctor - telephone consultation
+|Doctor telephone consultation

-|Physiotherapy - initial video consultation
+Physiotherapy initial consultation

 - Due to the Coronavirus, essential changes have been made to some of our work practices.
-All payments will need to be made in advance over the phone when booking an appointment.
+All appointments must be booked by telephone and payment must be made at the time of booking.

-- Medical card holders may use their cards for prescription purposes and can avail of a reduced rate of €10 for the STI and contraceptive clinics but all other services will incur a charge.
+- Medical card holders may use their cards for prescription purposes and can avail of a reduced rate of €10 for the STI clinic.
+For all other services the normal charge will apply.
 Local students with medical cards are advised to visit their own GP.
 Non-local students with medical cards are advised to register with a local GP.
 Please state when booking an appointment that you have a medical card.Medical card holders must be registered with a Limerick based GP in order to avail of Limerick Doc (the out of hours service) under the GMS scheme.

 - Only in an emergency case will another method of payment be deemed (by the clinician) to be acceptable.
 Where possible, it would be necessary for this to be agreed prior to a service being provided.